spierala/blog-posts/mini-rx-comparison.md

 You can review the different setups in this repo and run source-map-explorer yourself: https://github.com/spierala/mini-rx-comparison

 ### 3. Local or global state
-How do the different stores relate to local (component state) and global state?
+How do the different store solutions relate to local (component state) and global state?
 What is the store lifespan?

 #### MiniRx Feature Store
 MiniRx at its heart is a Redux Store with one global state object ("Single source of truth").